Join us as a 999 response officer

 • Thinking on your feet

-You need to be able to make tough decisions quickly and rationally, analysing risks in often in unpredictable situations.
-You’ll thrive in high pressure scenarios.
+You need to make tough decisions quickly and rationally, analysing risks in often unpredictable situations.
+You’ll thrive in high-pressure scenarios.

 • A calm, collected approach

-Being able to diffuse conflict and communicate clearly in emotional and intense situations
+You’ll need to defuse conflict and communicate clearly in emotional and intense situations.

 • Emotional IQ